 Poor Building Security

 Owners of office buildings, hotels, apartment buildings, and other properties have an obligation to provide reasonable security for the building.
-This may include adequate locks on outside access doors, security guards, or other personnel stationed near the door to ensure only authorized people enter the building.
+This may include adequate locks on outside access doors, security guards, or other personnel stationed near the door to ensure that only authorized people enter the building.
 If the owner fails to take reasonable precautions for his or her building and someone comes in and injures you, you may have grounds to expect compensation from the building owner so speak with a Bakersfield premises liability lawyer as soon as possible.

 Swimming Pool Accidents

 Swimming pools require certain reasonable safety measures to ensure children cannot wander in and drown when the pool is unattended.
-Fences and locking gates are two examples of reasonable safety measures that you should expect on any pool.
-For some pools open to the public, it might be reasonable to expect that a lifeguard be on duty or signs be posted to warn users if there is no lifeguard present at the pool.
+Fences and locking gates are two examples of reasonable safety measures that you should expect in any pool.
+For some pools open to the public, it might be reasonable to expect that a lifeguard is on duty or signs be posted to warn users if there is no lifeguard present at the pool.
 If the pool owners fail to notify those invited to use the pool that no lifeguard is on duty, they may be responsible for injuries suffered by those using the pool.

 Dog bites in Bakersfield may fall into the area of premises liability when a dog injures a person on the owner’s property, or if the dog escapes the owner’s property.
 Dog owners have a responsibility to ensure that the dog is secure on the owner’s property, especially if there is a chance the dog may injure someone if allowed to roam free.